sighingnow/jekyll-gitbook/_pages/Analyzer.md

 3. Next, set this visualization as a **Monthly** report, select **This Month** as the `Start Time`.
 Then under `Compute`, we will select `Interval` as **Daily**.

 4. Click on `Profile Variables`.
-Bring in `Contact Session ID` and drag and drop that into the report.
+Find `Contact Session ID` and drag and drop that into the report.
 When prompted, we will select `Count of Session IDs` as formula and rename the field as **Total Calls**.

 5. Next, we will add `Abandoned Calls` to the report.